 Microsurgical Vasectomy Reversal

 For men with vasectomy who seek to restore their fertility the two treatment options are IVF with sperm extraction or vasectomy reversal.
-For most couples vasectomy reversal has advantages over IVF as it provides the widest range of future therapeutic options a higher cumulative chance of pregnancy.
+For most couples vasectomy reversal has advantages over IVF as it usually gives a higher cumulative chance of pregnancy.
 Importantly, IVF can reduce the prospect of a future successful vasectomy reversal due to the need for sperm extraction that generally damages either the epididymis, which is a continuation of the vas deferens or the intra-testicular collecting system (the rete testis).
-Vasectomy reversal on the other hand, simplifies and optimises the prospect of future IVF as most patients undergoing the procedure have sperm restored their semen and so have ready supply if required for later IVF if pregnancy is not achieved.
+On the other hand vasectomy reversal can simplify and optimise the prospect of future IVF (as most patients undergoing vasectomy reversal have sperm restored their semen and so can use ejaculated sperm for later IVF if pregnancy is not achieved naturally).

 There is a correlation between the number of cases of microsurgical vasectomy reversal previously performed by the surgeon and patency rates.
-Thus in order to provide optimal patency and pregnancy rates surgeons performing vasectomy reversal should undertake formal microsurgical training.
+Dr Dezarnaulds has performed hunderds of vasectomy reversals.
+She has three vasectomy reversal operating lists per month.

-By far the most common indication is a desire to achieve pregnancy.
+By far the most common reason for vasectomy reversal is a desire to achieve pregnancy.
 Approximately 1% of men develop post-vasectomy pain of sufficient severity to interfere with quality of life.
-Although the pathogenesis of post-vasectomy pain syndrome is unknown, vasectomy reversal provides effective relief in up to two-thirds of cases with some benefit in about half of the remaining men.
-An exacerbation of pain after vasectomy reversal is possible.
+Although the cause of post-vasectomy pain syndrome is unknown vasectomy reversal provides effective relief in many.
+No change or an exacerbation of pain after vasectomy reversal is possible.

 Placement of incision